tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 Tor uses a unique system that was developed by the US Navy to protect government intelligence communications.
-It is part of the ```Tor Browser``` package, where the Tor Browser has been configured to proxy request via the Tor network.
+It is part of the ```Tor Browser``` package, where the Tor Browser has been configured to proxy requests via the Tor network.

 The Tor network service is the heart of the Tor project.
 The Tor Browser and other tools, such as OnionShare, run on top of or via the Tor network.
 These tools are meant to make using the Tor network as simple and secure as possible.